TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 9/Leviticus 9.16.md

 ---

-And he presented the burnt-offering, and offered it according to the ordinance.
+He presented the burnt offering, and offered it according to the ordinance.